 As many businesses found out, having a wholly remote workforce didn’t result in disaster.
 Many companies reported increased engagement and productivity from employees who used to be in-house staff members.

 Consider offering long-term remote contracts to those employees who shone brightly during this forced work-at-home environment.

 The Benefits of an Interactive Office Plan for Employers

-An interactive office plan will allow employers to comply with state and federal social distancing guidelines as well as keep on top of how the office is laid out, who is assigned to what workstation, and when any changes are made.
+An interactive office plan will allow employers to follow state and federal social distancing guidelines.
+And keep on top of how the office is laid out, who is assigned to which workstation, and when any changes are made.

 There are dozens of software options designed to create interactive office plans that can be updated on the fly.
-Allowing your staff to be a part of the decision making, will give them a sense of purpose and more satisfaction while also helping them to feel safe and sound at work.
+Allowing your staff to be a part of the decision-making will give them a sense of purpose and more satisfaction.
+As well as help them to feel safe and sound at work.